The Braves finally win a postseason series, ending a streak that was old enough to vote

 But the Braves’ history of October futility took a back seat to nobody’s.
 It was even older than the Twins’ streak — old enough, in fact, to vote.
-When it started, in 2001, Julio Franco was the Braves’ regular first baseman.
+When it started in 2001, Julio Franco was the Braves’ regular first baseman.
 (He’s now 62.)
 It spanned the final years of the Bobby Cox era, the entirety of the Fredi González era and the start of the Brian Snitker era.

 And as of Thursday afternoon, the Braves’ streak, in contrast to that of the Twins, is over.
 It ended in the most definitive way possible — because you absolutely, positively, 100 percent cannot lose in baseball if the other team never scores.
-The second of two straight shutout victories, 5-0 over the Cincinnati Reds, clinched the best-of-three National League first-round series and sent the Braves into the division series next week.
+The second of two straight shutout victories, 5-0 over the Cincinnati Reds in Atlanta, clinched the best-of-three National League first-round series and sent the Braves into the division series next week.

 And the way the Braves did it, pitching 22 consecutive scoreless innings (including 13 in an extra-inning win in Game 1), has them looking like a team that might just keep winning.
-They will meet the winner of the Chicago Cubs-Miami Marlins in a division series in Houston, then, should they survive that, possibly the top-seeded Los Angeles Dodgers in the NL Championship Series.
+They will meet either the Chicago Cubs or Miami Marlins in a division series in Houston, then, should they survive that, possibly the top-seeded Los Angeles Dodgers in the NL Championship Series.

 The Braves now get four days of rest — a cherished luxury this time of year — and can line up their rotation for the division series the same way they did in the first round, with ace Max Fried and rookie Ian Anderson in Games 1 and 2.
 Combined, they tossed 13 scoreless innings and struck out 14 against the Reds, letting the Braves’ bullpen and a powerful offense anchored by Freddie Freeman, Ronald Acuña Jr. and Marcell Ozuna do the rest.